-APOLOGETICS AND PHILOSOPHY
+APOLOGETICS AND PHILOSOPHY Elective Courses

 141 ADVANCED APOLOGETICS

+Professor Witmer

-This course will involve a detailed study of the Biblical justification of apologetics, its history, its major systems and the significant areas today.
+This course will involve a detailed study of the biblical justification of apologetics, its history, its major systems and the significant areas today.
 Plan of study will include lectures, discussion, reports and a paper on some phase of the subject.

+Elective, spring semester, odd-numbered years.
+2 hours.

 142 CHRISTOLOGICAL APOLOGETICS

+Professor Witmer

 This course consists of a defense of the historical reality and the theological necessity of the deity of the Lord Jesus Christ, His supernatural incarnation, His perfect life, His vicarious death, His physical resurrection and His work as Judge.
 Plan of study includes lectures and class discussion, assigned reading and a paper on some phase of the subject.

+Elective, spring semester, even-numbered years.
+2 hours.

 143 PERSONAL ETHICS

+Professor Hook

 A study of the basis for and responsibilities of the personal ethical conduct of the Christian, including individual behavioral problems and his relationships both to the community life of the church, and to the social problems of society.

-Elective, 2 hours.
+Elective.
+2 hours.

 144 HISTORY OF PHILOSOPHY

+Professor Witmer

 A study of philosophy from the historical viewpoint with particular attention to the antecedents of modern philosophy and the relation of philosophy to Christian doctrine.
 Designed as a basic philosophy course for those who have not had historical philosophy.
 Not open to doctoral students for credit.

-Elective, fall semester, 2 hours,
+Elective, fall semester.
+2 hours.

-Offered 1970-71; 1971-72.
+Offered 1971-72: 1972-73.

-PROBLEMS OF MODERN PHILOSOPHY
+.45 PROBLEMS OF MODERN PHILOSOPHY

+Professor Walvoord

 An investigation of six basic problems of philosophy in the last three centuries.
-The philosophic problems of theology, metaphysics, epistemology, ethics, politics and history are considered objectively and in comparison with Scriptural revelation.
-Elective, 2 hours,
+The philosophic problems of theology, metaphysics, epistemology, ethics, politics and history are considered objectively and in comparison with scriptural revelation.

+Elective.
+2 hours.
-146 THE THEOLOGY OF THE MAJOR CULTS Professor Lindsey

-An examination of the doctrines and characteristics of the major American cults and isms and a comparison of their teachings with those of Scripture.
+146 THE THEOLOGY OF THE MAJOR CULTS Professor Lindsey An examination of the doctrines and characteristics of the major American cults and isms and a comparison of their teachings with those of Scripture.
 Students will contribute papers on cults not dealt with in lectures.
 Elective, fall semester, even-numbered years.
 2 hours.
+Offered 1970-71.